 The major parties have supported and overseen rapid, immigration-fed population growth, which has placed upward pressure on land and housing prices.
 It is projected that another 800,000 new homes will be needed in Perth and Peel to accommodate the Third World-like rate of population growth deliberately engineered by the major parties.

 Governments of both persuasions have also failed to crack down on illegal foreign purchases of existing homes and the flow of ‘dirty’ foreign funds into Australian property for laundering purposes.
 Combined, this is pricing many ordinary people out of the market.

-If One Nation holds the balance of power, we will seek to amend the foreign buyers tax (which we helped introduce in 2017) to 20 per cent on residential property purchases by non-resident foreigners.
+If I hold the balance of power, we will seek to amend the foreign buyers tax (which we helped introduce in 2017) to 20 per cent on residential property purchases by non-resident foreigners.
 This will apply to all non-resident foreign citizens buying property in WA.
 In addition to curbing demand and reducing competition for housing, the proposed increase would generate revenue to be spent on public services and infrastructure or used to expand social housing or Keystart schemes.

 Tying into other policies, we will also seek to:

 - Work with our federal colleagues to further tighten up Australia’s foreign ownership laws and make sure they are enforced.

 - Stop the flow of ‘dirty’ foreign money buying up Australian real estate.

 - Work with federal colleagues to reduce rapid population growth by lowering immigration levels.
 This will take pressure off housing stock.

 - Review state taxes and their effects on housing affordability.

 - Reduce stamp duty costs for eligible seniors who are downsizing their housing needs.